dubas-pro/documentation/docs/extensions/paypal/subscriptions.md

 # Paypal Subscriptions
 ![Paypal Subscriptions](../../images/paypal-subscriptions.png "Paypal Subscriptions")

-## How to create your first Paypal Subscription?
+## :material-book-plus-multiple: How to create your first Paypal Subscription?
 1. Go to **Paypal Subscription**.
 2. Create new **Paypal Subscription**.
 3. Fill all mandatory fields.
 Below you can find fields explanation.
 4. Change **Status** to **Confirmed**.
 Below you can find status explanation.
 5. Save.

-## Explanation of fields
+## :material-folder-information-outline: Explanation of fields
 1.	**Paypal Plan** – link specific Paypal Plan to a subscription.
 2.	**Account** – link account to a subscription.
 3.	**Approve URL** – URL for a customer, where he can approve subscription.